Phaniraj35/DataStructures/README.md

 # DataStructures
-Collection of some data structure implementation in PHP
+Collection of some Data Structure Implementations in PHP